Stress free internal audits?

 Prepare your audit checklist well ahead of time.
-There are two methods I recommend:
+There are two methods we recommend:

-- Mark-up photocopies of each procedure being audited – add questions, highlight forms / records you would expect to witness
+- Mark-up copies of each procedure being audited – add questions, highlight forms / records you would expect to witness

-- If you use a generic Audit Checklist then review it and ensure its continuing validity, add further questions and highlight forms / records you would expect to witness
+- If you use a generic Audit Checklist then review it and ensure its continuing validity, add further questions and highlight forms / records you expect to see

 Tip No: 4

-Contact the auditee at least three working days before the scheduled dates and confirm availability / times.
+Contact the auditee a few days before the scheduled dates and confirm availability / times.

 Tip No: 5

 Before undertaking your audit, check previous audit records for any outstanding audit findings – find out why these action items have not been “closed out”.

 Review these “issues” in the Quality Systems Toolbox – ISSUES module.

 Tip No: 6